 Massachusetts law provides workers’ compensation benefits when a worker sustains an injury or illness in the course and scope of their employment.
 The law also provides workers’ comp for pre-existing injuries that are aggravated or exacerbated on the job.
 However, these are some of the most commonly disputed workers’ compensation claims.
 It is essential to retain the services of a Massachusetts workers’ compensation attorney to protect your rights.

 A pre-existing injury or illness is simply an illness or injury that the worker sustained prior to the current workplace accident or injury.
 Pre-existing injuries occur in many forms.
 For example, a worker may have sustained an injury to her/his feet, ankles, knees, hips, hands, wrists, elbows, shoulders, and spine.
 That worker may then re-injure that body part at work.
 The insurer will then question the connection between work and the current injury.

 There are two standards for pre-existing injury claims.
 If the prior injury was a Massachusetts compensable work injury then even the slightest aggravation of that prior injury is a new compensable claim.
 If the prior injury is not a Massachusetts compensable claim, and it combines with a work injury to cause or prolong disability or a need for treatment, the work injury is compensable only to the extent that it remains a major, but not necessarily predominant cause of the disability or need for treatment.

 Call the Law Office of Jeffrey A. Young Today!

-It is absolutely essential that an injured worker with pre-existing conditions contact a lawyer immediately when faced with a new, as the employer and/or workers’ comp carrier most certainly will.
+It is absolutely essential that an injured worker with pre-existing conditions contact a lawyer immediately when faced with an injury involving the pre-existing condition, as the employer and/or workers’ comp carrier most certainly will deny the claim.
 Contact the Law Office of Jeffrey A. Young today to get the dedicated representation you deserve.